Course

 Treatment

-Initiating a standard facility protocol for IV glucose administration should be performed and not delay treatment while waiting for the serum results.
-Taking more aggressive measures when neonates are symptomatic is the key approach to prevent detrimental damage.
-Initiating IV glucose administration with the initial hypoglycemic episode before attempting another feeding is the big difference in treatment plans between asymptomatic and symptomatic newborns.
+When utilizing the screening algorithm from AAP earlier in this course, we should feed for asymptomatic newborns with risk factors that are found to have an initial low glucose leveland then recheck in one hour.
+If the glucose level remains low on the recheck, a serum collection should be done for the lab to analyze.
+Initiating a standard facility protocol for IV glucose administration should be performed andtreatment should not be delayed while waiting for the serum results.
+Taking more aggressive measures when neonates are symptomatic is the crucialcritical approach to prevent detrimental damage.
+The big difference in treatment plans between asymptomatic and symptomatic newborns is initiating IV glucose administration with the initial hypoglycemic episode before attempting another feeding.
 Continuing with glucose monitoring parameters throughout their hospital stay until newborns appear to have stabilized their glucose levels is shown to be evidence-based practice.
-When newborns continue to be asymptomatic and are over the 4 hours of age mark, using a less than 35mg/dL goal is used.
-When levels are less than this goal mark, the same asymptomatic intervention and screening steps are taken.
+When newborns continue to be asymptomatic and re over 4 hours of age, a less than 35mg/dL goal is used.

 Quiz Questions